Jersyfi/react-cookify/README.md

 ```

 #### Tracking
 It is possible to track the activity of the accepted cookies.
 For the example i created a container named `cookifyContainer.js` that i put in the `_app.js`.
+To ensure that the data only gets tracked after initilization write an `if ()` with `consentTracking !== 0`.

 ```javascript
 /* cookifyContainer.js */